Pitrified/go-turtle/README.md

 ### Drawing pixels

 When drawing points of odd size, the square is centered on the position.
-When drawing points of even size, a pixel from the left and lower side of the square is removed.
+When drawing points of even size, the square is shifted to the top and right.
 The red points are drawn with `y=0`, along the bottom border of the image.

 ![drawing pixels of even size](samples/draw/pixels.png)